 The word Schema, for example, derives from the psychology field to describe a pattern of thought or behavior that organizes categories of information and the relationships among them.

 All these new A.I. concepts can take an SEO professional back, and concerns arise about the feature of SEO.
 Some even say SEO is dead, so then many efforts are put in other non-SEO tactics like inbound marketing, social media, PPC and so on..
-But the true is SEO can never be dead as long the is a web page there will always be SEO.
+But the truth is SEO can never be dead as long there is a web page there will always be SEO.